Four Continents (French)

 Series of sculptures by Daniel Chester French in Manhattan, New York, U.S.

 Four Continents is the collective name of four sculptures by Daniel Chester French, installed outside the Alexander Hamilton U.S. Custom House at Bowling Green in Manhattan, New York City.
 French performed the commissions with associate Adolph A. Weinman.

 Description and history

 The work was made of marble and sculpted by the Piccirilli Brothers, with each sculptural group costing $13,500.
 The sculptures were first shown to the public in 1905.
-From east to west, the statues depict larger-than-life-size personifications of Asia, America, Europe, and Africa.
+From east to west, the statues depict personifications of Asia, America, Europe, and Africa.
 The primary figures are female, but there are also auxiliary human figures flanking each primary figure.
 In addition, Asia's figure is paired with a tiger, and Africa's figure is paired with a lion.